adletaw/captioner/README.md

-*captioner* is an R package for generating simple figure and table captions
+*captioner* is an R package for generating figure numbers and captions

 the subdirectory `captioner` contains the package files